-Choose a superuser or a user with the CREATEDB privilege to create a new database on the PostgreSQL server (e.g. 'citydb\v3').
-The easiest way to create a new database is to use the graphical database client pgAdmin that is shipped with PostgreSQL.
-Please check the pgAdmin documentation for more details.

-Important: As owner of this new database, choose or create a user who will later set up the 3D City Database instance.
+Choose a superuser or a user with the CREATEDB privilege to create a new database on the PostgreSQL server (e.g. 'citydb_v4').
+As owner of this new database, choose or create a user who will later set up the 3D City Database instance.
 Otherwise, more permissions have to be granted.
-In the following steps, this user is called 'citydb\user'.
+In the following steps, this user is called 'citydb_user'.